opencord/docs/developer/configuration_rcord.md

 })
 ```

-Make sure that the 'serial_number' in the event above matches the 'serial_number' you configured when adding the ONU device.
-XOS uses the serial number to make sure the device is actually listed (volt/onudevices).
+Make sure that the `serial_number` in the event matches the
+`serial_number`you configured when adding the ONU device.
+XOS uses the serial number to make sure the device is actually
+listed (`volt/onudevices`).

-The script for pushing the onu-event to kafka "onu_activate_event.py" is already available in the container running volt-synchronizer and you may execute it as:
+The script for pushing the `onu-event` to Kafka
+(`onu_activate_event.py`) is already available in the container
+running `volt-synchronizer` and you may execute it as:

 ```shell
 cordserver@cordserver:~$ kubectl get pods | grep rcord-lite-volt